raihan6714/niche-website-client-side/README.md

 * if youn want you will add a services
 * you will see manage orders ,you can delete (please delete arter refresh)
 * iam trying to best  and i will add new something in future.
-* you can booking a room
+* you can order a bike

 ## Private Route and other future
 * all services .
-* Dashboard have 3 parts (add new services,manage booking order and delete manage order)
+* Dashboard have (add new services,manage order order and delete manage order)